Scrivito/scrivito-neoletter-form-widgets/readme.md

 - This input field widget must be placed within a Form widget to be effective.
 - The field name must be unique and start with `custom_`, if the selected input type is `custom`.
+- The Auto-fill with logged-in user details option is only enabled on restricted pages.

 ## Form Rating Widget